 APPENDIX A– Generated Physical Files

-AP210 package models have been generated and GD&T annotations have been added for instances from 5 separate package families.
+AP 210package models have been generated and GD&T annotations have been added for instances from 5 separate package families.
 The examples were chosen to illustrate a broad range of package styles.
 Four of the five families are based on the JEDEC Publication 95 mechanical outlines.
 The fifth is a representative example of a common ‘chip’ style package not addressed by JEDEC.
 For each of the five package models, two separate representations were instantiated –both a single solid representation and a multiple-solid representation.

 The table below summarizes the families and instances represented: